- Genome Browser

 This User's Guide is aimed at both the novice Table Browser user as well the advanced user.
 If you are new to the Table Browser, read the Getting started section to learn about browser basics and try some simple queries.
 Advanced users may want to proceed directly to the section that addresses a particular area of functionality in detail.

 Although the Table Browser provides sufficient flexibility to satisfy the needs of most users, some advanced users may require the ability to run MySQL directly on the Genome Browser database.
-UCSC provides a public MySQL server at genome-mysql.cse.ucsc.edu.
+UCSC provides two public MySQL servers: (1) genome-mysql.soe.ucsc.edu (US West Coast), (2) genome-euro-mysql.soe.ucsc.edu (Europe).
+More information can be found on our MySQL Access page.
 Alternatively, the database may be downloaded to a local computer for MySQL access.
 See the mirror site documentation for information on setting up a local copy of the database.

 The Table Browser is built on top of the Genome Browser database, which actually consists of several separate databases, one for each genome assembly.